hyds/hds-merge-db/README.md

 ![INI file](/images/ini.png)

 ### Default Actions
-If you specify a table = 1, you will get the default action which is to simply report on clash
+If you specify a table = 1, you will get the default action which is to simply report on any clashes.
+This means that the base system is not altered.

 ``` ini